Cold Fermentation

 Cold fermentation is not just for pizza.
 Many bread recipes benefit from an overnight or multi-day cold retard:

-- Baguettes: Cold retard shaped baguettes overnight for morning baking — better flavor and oven spring
+- Baguettes: Cold retard shaped baguettes overnight for morning baking.
+Better flavor and oven spring.

-- Enriched doughs: Brioche and challah benefit from overnight cold retard for easier handling of buttery, sticky dough
+- Enriched doughs: Brioche and challah benefit from overnight cold retard for easier handling of buttery, sticky dough.

-- Ciabatta: High-hydration ciabatta firms up in the fridge, making it easier to handle
+- Ciabatta: High-hydration ciabatta firms up in the fridge, making it easier to handle.

 Troubleshooting

-| Dough did not rise in fridge | Too little yeast, fridge too cold, or not enough room-temp bulk first | Ensure adequate room-temp bulk before refrigerating; check yeast freshness |
+Cause: Too little yeast, fridge too cold, or not enough room-temp bulk before refrigerating.

-- The flavor difference between 24 and 48 hours is significant; the difference between 48 and 72 is subtler — 48 hours is a great default
+If your fridge runs warm (5°C+), reduce yeast amounts by 30-50% to compensate.
+The flavor difference between 24 and 48 hours is significant; the difference between 48 and 72 is subtler.

 Cold fermentation in Fond